-You need to critically evaluate ALL information sources, whether from the web, in print, your professor, or the library.
-You want to make sure you are finding literature that represents ALL the viable (and potentially conflicting) perspectives on your topic.
+You need to critically evaluate ALL information sources, whether from the web, in print, your professor, or the library (this can be done at differing levels; you generally want to evaluate at a deeper level items you find on the open web).
+Ideally you want to make sure you are finding literature that represents a variety of viable (and potentially conflicting) perspectives on your topic.
 You also need to critically evaluate each piece of information you intend to use in your research for:

 Reading Scholarly Sources